sachinym/Github-Advanced-Security/Module3-Software_Composition_Analysis.md

 ## Lab Objectives

 In this lab, you will perform:

-- Task 1: Turn on Dependabot and other SCA features and review results
-- Task 2: Use the dependency submission action on a Java project and review results
+- Task 1: Use the dependency submission action on a Java project and review results
-- Task 3: Use the dependency review action to stop a pull request that contains the log vulnerability.
+- Task 2: Use the dependency review action to stop a pull request that contains the log vulnerability.

 ## Estimated Timing: 40 minutes